Julian/lftim/README.md

 ## Contributing

 You can place Lean code in the `lean` directory and run `$ python lean2md.py lean _posts` to turn your code into a post.
 Lean docstrings will turn into regular text and everything else will be encapsulated inside code blocks.

+This repository is also a Lean project that has `mathlib` as dependency.
+You can get cached `olean` files by doing `leanproject get-mathlib-cache`.